If you haven’t had mites yet, be thankful… But know that they don’t discriminate!

 So, sit tight and I’ll tell you exactly how to treat your chicken coop for mites!

-The very first thing I had to do to treat the coop was remove ALL of the bedding!
+The very first thing I had to do to treat the coop was remove ALL of the bedding and the curtains!
 Yep, every little scrap of it.
 And because my skin kept crawling I rubber banded my sleeves and pant legs before diving in.

 Overkill??
 Probably.
 But it made me feel better HAHA!